dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 programmatically interacting with my notes, which I cover more below.
 </aside>

+This system genuinely contains my entire life.
+Work notes, meetings and other scheduled events, todo lists, reading lists, reading notes, ... it's all there.

 This system is also highly amenable to archival and preservation.
 Online services that store your notes can disappear at any point, taking your notes with them.
 Since these notes are in a very simple, transparent